search icon

 Help with Getting Government Contracts

-If you’re prepared to take on the responsibility, running your business by getting and fulfilling government contracts can be very lucrative.
+If a business owner is prepared to take on the responsibility, running a business by getting and fulfilling government contracts can be very lucrative.
 Recently, the federal government spent over $600 billion on government contracts in only one year.
-The SBA can help your business find federal government contracts and secure them.
+The SBA can help businesses find federal government contracts and secure them.

-If you’re new to the business world, you might not know who to talk to about financing or business opportunities.
-If you use the Small Business Administration, benefits might include help with finding lenders, counseling, and contracts to build capital and bring in revenue.
+If an entrepreneur is new to the business world, they might not know who to talk to about financing and business opportunities.
+Using the Small Business Administration can benefit an entrepreneur by helping them find lenders, counseling, and contracts to build capital and bring in revenue.

 Sometimes the SBA can be more exclusive with its services than other private entities that offer similar benefits.
-The Small Business Administration might deny you services if:
+The Small Business Administration might deny services to a new company if:

-• Your business receives funding from other sources
+• The business receives funding from other sources

-• You don’t have a certain immigration status
+• The business owner doesn’t have a certain immigration status

-• Your business doesn’t have the right purpose
+• The business doesn’t have the right purpose

-This is only a handful of eligibility issues you might encounter when using the SBA for services.
-You could also encounter these same eligibility issues using other services, but there are some resource services that can be more flexible with the characteristics of your business.
+This is only a handful of eligibility issues an entrepreneur might encounter when using the SBA for services.
+These same eligibility issues could pop up when using other services, but there are some resource services that can be more flexible with the characteristics of a business.

 Summary

 The Small Business Administration is a federal agency put in place to help small businesses get off the ground.
-If you have a small business that fits the right criteria, the SBA can help you find financing, government contracts, and business counseling.
-However, not all businesses have access to all of these SBA resources.
+If a small business fits the criteria, it can get help from the SBA to find financing, government contracts, and business counseling.

 Recommended articles

-To use many SBA resources, you need to have an officially registered and fully operating business.
-We can help with that!
-Our large catalog of business formation services can help you easily register a new business in your state and keep it running smoothly.
-We can help you get started, help you handle your money, and help you stay legally compliant from start to finish.
+To use many SBA resources, an entrepreneur needs to have an officially registered and fully operating business.
+ZenBusiness can help with that!
+Their large catalog of business formation services can help an entrepreneur easily register a new business in their state and keep it running smoothly.
+ZenBusiness can help entrepreneurs get started, handle their money, and stay legally compliant from start to finish.

 zenbusiness logo